JeannieFallon/c-programming-with-linux/README.md

 5. C Programming: Advanced Data Types (Dartmouth_IMTx - DART.IMT.C.05)
 6. Linux Basics: The Command Line Interface (Dartmouth_IMTx - DART.IMT.C.06)
 7. C Programming: Using Linux Tools and Libraries (Dartmouth_IMTx - DART.IMT.C.07)

+## Disclaimer
+This repository is intended to showcase work completed in pursuit of a professional certificate as part of a professional portfolio.
+This code is not intended for redistribution, and the original author of this repository is not responsible for any academic penalties or other damages incurred from plagiarized code.